WoodenMaiden/simple.template.universe/README.md

 ### Unity (tested with Unity 2022.3.3f1)
 - Define a new 3D project
 - Assets Menu -> Import Package -> Custom Package and import the "GAMA-UNITY-VR.unitypackage"
-- In Packager manager (Windows menu -> Package Manager), install:
+- In Package manager (Windows menu -> Package Manager), install:
       * TextMeshPro: import all
       * Oculus Integration: import everything, and for each question after answering the default or recommended answer.
 It not avaible from the Unity Interface, it can be downloaded from: [https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022).
 - To be able after to export and run the application for Meta Quest 2, follow the instructions given in the "Installation of the template" section